ucbsoj/15sp-onlinenewspackages/index.md

 Due: **Thursday, April 30 11:59pm**

 In conjunction with the Advanced Visual Journalism course, students will work in groups to design a presentation for an original, well-reported visual narrative.
 In terms of project scale: the form will be open ended, based on your group’s story and needs.
 We’re looking for portfolio-ready, professional-level work.
-The final project is due **Thursday, April 30 11:59pm**.
-The instructors will review the projects in order to prep them for the showcase the following Monday on May 4.
+The final project is due **Thursday, May 7 11:59pm**.
+The instructors will review the projects in order to prep them for the showcase the following Monday on May 11.